deshev-tds/smallpie/README.md

 ### 5. Professional Profiles and Behavioral Insights
 If enabled, smallpie may generate communication-style or professional-development profiles for meeting participants.
 These profiles:
 - Are generated automatically by AI
 - Are intended **solely for personal growth and meeting improvement**
-- **Must not** be used as a way to perform, but not limited to, psychological assessments, HR evaluation tools, etc.
+- **Must not** be used in any way that resembles or could reasonably be interpreted as psychological evaluation, personality assessment, clinical judgment, HR analysis, employee monitoring, or any related practice
-- Must not be used to enable the following, but not limited to, actions: hiring, firing, promotion, disciplinary action, performance scoring, etc.
+- Must not be used to support, justify, influence, or contribute to employment-related decisions - including, **but not limited to**, hiring, firing, promotion, demotion, compensation, disciplinary measures, performance scoring, role assignment, or any other action that affects a person’s professional status, opportunities, or reputation

+These restrictions apply **regardless of context, intent, or interpretation**.

 ### 6. Security and Transmission
 Audio is processed locally on the user's device before transmission.